 When capital assets that are to be used in governmental activities are purchased or constructed, the resources expended for those assets are reported as expenditures in governmental funds.
 However, in the Statement of Activities, the costs of those assets are capitalized and the cost is allocated over their estimated useful lives as depreciation.
 This is the current year capital outlay.

 Accumulated depreciation

 Long-term debt transactions

-Bond discount and deferred amount on refunding are amortized at the government-wide level as interest over the life of the bonds.
+Bond discounts are amortized at the government-wide level as interest over the life of the bonds.